conterra/mapapps-4-developers/README.md

 In this mode a map.apps installation is available elsewhere and most JavaScript resources are fetched from this installation.
 This mode is recommended.

-The URL of the mapapps server can be declared in the pom.xml.
-Replace:
+The URL of the map.apps server can be declared in the pom.xml.

+Replace

 ```xml
  <mapapps.remote.base>.</mapapps.remote.base>